+'''

-import TieOff :: \ ;
+import TieOff :: ;

+'''

-This package provides a typeclass TieOff#(t) which may be userful to provide default enable methods of some interface t, some of which must be always\enabled or require some action.
+This package provides a typeclass TieOff#(t) which may be userful to provide default enable methods of some interface t, some of which must be always_enabled or require some action.

-This package is provided as both a compiled library package and as BSV source code to facilitate customization.
+This package is provided as both a compiled library package and as BSV source code as documentation.
 The source code file can be found in the \$BLUESPECDIR/BSVSource/Misc directory.
 To customize a package, copy the file into a local directory and then include the local directory in the path when compiling.
 This is done by specifying the search path with the -p option as described in the BSV Users Guide.